Marion Therapeutic Riding Association Instructors

 Because of her passion for teaching therapeutic riding, in 2008 she earned her PATH certification.
 She has been enjoying every minute of teaching and has made amazing friends and seen so many miracles that have touched her heart.
 Catherine joined the MTRA family in 2016 and feels blessed that she can make a positive difference in people’s lives through horses.
 Her riders inspire her with their determination and perseverance.

-When Catherine is not teaching, she enjoys taking care of her farm and horses, spending time with her husband, Brandon, and making memories with family.
+When Catherine is not teaching, she enjoys taking care of her farm and horses, spending time with her family, and making memories with family.
 She also loves music, singing and writing songs.
 She released an album of all original songs titled, “Life’s Amazing Ride”.
 Her music is playing worldwide and topping various charts.
 The song, “Let Fate Dance” hit the top 10 charts in Italy and she was awarded Best Live Performance by the Independent Country Music Association in Nashville, TN.

 Her mottos are “Never stop learning” and “Patience and a smile can go a long way.”